 Through social documentaries, narrative films, and advocacy films, Human Pictures seeks to move beyond the role of a production company and establishes itself as a multimedia movement for social transformation.

-Uniting a group of people willing to create a voice against the abuse of humanity has been my dream since I was 15.
-From then to now I’ve been studying and working, polishing my skills and broadening my horizons, all in an effort to make this idea something tangible and effective.
+Uniting people to create a voice against the abuse of humanity has been my dream since I quite young.
+Since, I’ve been studying and working, polishing my skills and broadening my horizons, all in an effort to make this idea into something tangible and effective.

-I’ve worked in films, documentaries and basically anything and everything under the sun.
-I’ve learned to become resourceful and to have technology always in reach to aid me in completing every project to the highest possible degree.
-Each experience has given me something that is now being used to fuel this voice, to make it louder, to bring more people together in telling the stories that are often not told.
+I’ve worked in fiction films, documentaries, media campaigns, photo essays, etc. I’ve learned to become resourceful and to harness technology to make my work more compelling and current.
+Each experience has given me something I use to fuel this voice, to make it louder, to bring more people together in telling the stories that are often not told.

 I am an activist, researcher, and filmmaker, with a long-term political commitment with communities who have experienced massive cultural or territorial disruption, and who find themselves under or misrepresented by the dominant media.
-I have worked for years as a documentarian all over Latin America with a firm belief that there is no inherent contradiction between active political commitment and artistic pursuit; to the contrary, these can converge, complement and fortify each other.
+I have worked for over two decades as a documentarian with a firm belief that there is no inherent contradiction between active political commitment and artistic pursuit; to the contrary, these can converge, complement and fortify each other.

-As a member of Human Pictures I share the belief that through complex, powerful storytelling we can contribute to the struggle for social justice and trasformation.
+As a member of Human Pictures I share the belief that through complex, powerful storytelling we can contribute to the struggle for social justice.

 I consider myself an engineer at my core.
 Discovering how things work has always fascinated me.
-After my engineering studies I realized that understanding the way things function wasn’t enough, methodology without purpose seemed empty.
-I needed to apply my knowledge and curiosity to something worthy of exploration, what better focus than humans.
+After my engineering studies, I realized that understanding the way things function wasn’t enough.
+I wanted to apply my knowledge and curiosity to something worthy—something that would make society more just.

-Through the work we do, I’m constantly trying to figure out better ways to do what we do.
+Through my work at Human Pictures, I’m constantly trying to figure out ways to do what we do more effectively.
 Whether it’s analyzing a project that needs re-structuring, or developing a more efficient workflow.

-I now feel that I do not only understand how the wheel spins; I’m actually spinning it with a direction, with a purpose that will help people in the end.
-I believe I’ve filled the void.
+I now feel that I do not only understand how the wheel spins; I’m actually spinning it with a direction, with a purpose I hope contributes to a different, better world.